bjornbytes/lovr-docs/guides/Compiling.md

 Finally, compiling a LÖVR APK requires a copy of the `glslangValidator` tool installed on the system.
 Most package managers will offer this as part of a "glslang" or "glslang-tools" package.

-CMake or tup can be used to build an APK that can be installed on an Android device.

-### tup

-Add a `tup.config` file in the repository root.
-The config values to fill in are:

-- Set `CONFIG_TARGET` to `android`.
-- Set `CONFIG_ANDROID_SDK` to the path to the Android SDK.
-- Set `CONFIG_ANDROID_NDK` to the path to the NDK.
-- Set `CONFIG_ANDROID_VERSION` to the version of Android to use (e.g. 29).
-Check the `sdk/platforms` folder to see which Android versions are installed.
-- Set `CONFIG_ANDROID_BUILDTOOLS` to the build tools version.
-Check the `sdk/build-tools` folder to see which versions are installed.
-- Set `CONFIG_ANDROID_KEYSTORE` to the path to the keystore file.
-See "Creating a Keystore" below for instructions on how to create a keystore.
-- Set `CONFIG_ANDROID_KEYSTOREPASS` to the password to the keystore file.
-It can be provided as a string, file, or environment variable (see keystore section below).
-- Optional: To use a custom Android manifest XML, set `CONFIG_ANDROID_MANIFEST`.
-- Optional: To use a different package name instead of `org.lovr.app`, set `CONFIG_ANDROID_PACKAGE`.
-- Optional: To bundle a LÖVR project in the APK, set `CONFIG_ANDROID_PROJECT` to the project folder.

-Once all of this is set up, run `tup init` if tup hasn't been initialized yet.
-Then run `tup` to build the APK, output in the `bin` folder.

-### CMake

 The following CMake variables need to be set, either using the CMake GUI or by using `-D` flags on the command line: